appreciated/vortex-crud/README.md

 ## Roadmap (in no particular order)
 - **Extended Entity Relationship Support**: Add, remove, and view relationships (N:M).
-- **Form Navigation**: Enable navigation in forms to other / custom routes.
+- **Form Navigation**: Enable navigation in forms to other routes / sub-routes using a new input type called "route"
 - **Field Validation**: Add support for basic and advanced field validation hooks.
 - **Media Support**: Enable adding, removing, and viewing media (as field and as a collection)
 - **User and Role Management & Authentication**: (optionally using Authentik)